U.S. West Nile cases, deaths jump in latest week

 Nationwide, 56 percent of cases are of the more serious type that can cause paralysis, meningitis or encephalitis, the CDC said.
 The remaining 44 percent are the milder form of West Nile Fever.

-Officials said they are uncertain why this year's outbreak has been so severe.
+Officials said they were uncertain why this year's outbreak had been so severe.
 A mild winter, a hot summer and other factors such as fluctuations in the bird population are contributors, officials said.

+"We don't really know why it's worse this year than in previous years," Petersen said.
+"One observation that has occurred over many decades ... has been that hot weather seems to promote West Nile virus outbreaks."

-Dallas, where a health state of emergency was declared this month, is experiencing an unprecedented epidemic, said Dr. Lyle Petersen, director of the division of vector-borne infectious diseases for the CDC.
+Dallas, where a health state of emergency was declared this month, is experiencing an unprecedented epidemic, said Petersen.

-The latest figures show 270 of the 586 Texas cases have been reported in Dallas County.
-Four additional deaths have occurred in the Dallas-Fort Worth area since state health officials reported 21 deaths statewide on Monday.
+Latest figures show there have been 640 cases of the disease in Texas.
+Texas state health officials said 23 people had died, including 15 in north Texas.

 "Dallas has been hardest hit," said Dr. David Lakey, commissioner of the Texas Department of State Health Services.

-So far 11 deaths have been reported in Dallas County this year compared to 10 in the period between 2003 -- when the disease was first detected in Dallas -- and 2011.
+So far, 11 deaths have been reported in Dallas County this year, compared with 10 in the period between 2003 - when the disease was first detected in Dallas - and 2011.

 Officials are bracing for more cases because West Nile peaks in mid-August and lasts through September.
 There is often a lag between the time of infection and the appearance of symptoms.